 *** Update – You can find the recording [1] and the presentation [2] here ***

 The whole appraisal and promotion/reclassification processes can be a bit of a mystery.
 It’s not always clear how DGs choose who to reward, nor why some years appear to be better than others.
-There are situations suggesting that some staff are less favoured.
+There might be situations suggesting that some staff were less favoured [3].

 What happens between now and the publication [4]of the draft promotion/reclassification lists in June?
 And what happens between then and the publication of the final lists in November?